Hausdorff dimension of collision times in one-dimensional log-gases: Setting, definitions, and properties

-for $i=1, \dots, N$ and $ X_0^B=x \in \overline{W}_{B_N}$, where $(B_t)_{t\geq 0}$ is a standard multivariate Brownian motion.
-Here, we have an additional multiplicity parameter $ k\alpha \geq 0$ controlling the distance from $X_{t,1}^B$ to zero.
-Indeed, these are Feller processes, and as such they satisfy the strong Markov property; this fact follows from \cite[Proposition 4.5]{RoslerVoit98} and \cite[Theorem 4.8]{Rosler98} after specialization to the root system of type $A_{N-1}$ or $B_N$.
+for $i=1, \dots, N$ with initial condition $X_0=x\in \overline{W}$, where $(B_t)_{t\geq 0}$ is a standard multivariate Brownian motion, that is, each of its components is an independent Brownian motion.
+Also, $X_t\in \overline{W}$ for all $t$ almost surely, and the solution to this SDE can be continued after collisions with $\partial W$ \cite{CepaLepingle}.
+It is known that this set of SDEs has a unique strong solution for $k>0$ \cite{CepaLepingle,GraczykMalecki,Demni09}.
+From a physical point of view, the dimension $N$ represents the number of particles, while $k> 0$, representing the inverse temperature, regulates the interactions.
+These are Feller processes, and as such they satisfy the strong Markov property; this fact follows from \cite[Proposition 4.5]{RoslerVoit98} and \cite[Theorem 4.8]{Rosler98} after specialization to the root system of type $A_{N-1}$.